Last updated: 20 February 2025

 2019

-In October, six people were arrested for same-sex sexual activity.
+In October, according to the US Department of State Country Report on Human Rights Practices, six people were arrested for same-sex sexual activity.
 While in detention they were subjected to physical abuse by authorities, including whipping with wires, and forced anal examination and HIV tests.

 2016

-The US Department of State report on Sri Lanka noted that police the Vagrancy Ordinance to detain transgender individuals on the suspicion that they were engaging in prostitution, and section 399 to harass people who expressed themselves in gender non-conforming ways.
+The US Department of State Country Report on Human Rights Practices noted that police used the Vagrancy Ordinance to detain transgender individuals on the suspicion that they were engaging in prostitution, and section 399 to harass people who expressed themselves in gender non-conforming ways.
 However, criminal prosecutions under the criminalising legislation were rare.

 Sexual Offence Law Assessment